-- The Group's carbon footprint - within the community
+- The Group's carbon footprint - The Group's efforts to promote worthy causes within the community

 During the year, the Board engaged with communities through our various businesses and their people.
 Paragon colleagues are encouraged to nominate communities/charities that matter to them, which Paragon donates to through fundraising activities.